-If you are a senior or retired, be sure to understand and take advantage of the deductions available to reduce your income taxes each year.
+If you're a senior or retired person, be sure to understand and take advantage of the deductions available to reduce your income taxes each year.

 Retired people often sell their homes to move into smaller places or retirement communities.
 If you've lived in your home for a long time, you probably have substantial equity and will earn a large profit on the sale.
-Fortunately, you may not have to pay any tax on your profit.
+Fortunately, you might not have to pay any tax on your profit.

 Retirees with their own businesses may also establish SEP-IRAs, Simple IRAs, Keogh plans, and solo 401(k) plans that have higher contribution limits for those over 55.

 Having a business (whether full- or part-time) is a great way to get tax deductions.
-You may deduct all the necessary expenses you incur to do business, so long as they are reasonable in amount.
-This includes business travel, the cost of business equipment such as computers, and outside or home offices.
+You may deduct from your business income all the necessary expenses you incur to do business, so long as they're reasonable in amount, including business travel, the cost of business equipment such as computers, and outside or home offices.